The Marin County Sheriff’s Office continues to work diligently to follow protocols and procedures to proactively prevent the exposure of COVID-19.

-In keeping with the public health order issued today by the Marin County Public Health Officer, the Sheriff’s Office will close our main lobby and the lobby in each of our substations starting March 17th, 2020.
+In keeping with the Public Health Order by the Marin County Public Health Officer, the Sheriff’s Office will reopen our main lobby and the lobby in each of our substations starting June 1st, 2020.

 Information about what court services are available can be found by going to www.marincourt.org or viewing this Administrative Order.

 Our first responders are on the job, prioritizing the health and safety of the community, which includes our Communications Dispatchers.
 In an emergency, please dial 9-1-1.
 As always, we can be reached on our non-emergency line at (415)479-2311.
 We ask that you do not call our non-emergency line for questions related to COVID-19.
 Our Communications Center has been inundated with phone calls regarding COVID-19.
-Have questions?
-Individuals can contact Marin Health and Human Services with non-medical questions about the coronavirus by calling 415-473-7191 weekdays from 9:30 a.m. to noon and 1-5 p.m.) or emailing COVIDfirstname.lastname@example.org.
-Our Communications Dispatchers will refer you to these resources if you call them about COVID-19.
+Our Communications Dispatchers will refer you to the resources below if you call them about COVID-19.